nabeelabbaxi/secure-auth-system-nodejs/README.md

 ---

-## 💡 11.
-Possible Enhancements
+## 11. Possible Enhancements

-✅ Server-side CSRF token storage (more secure)
+- Server-side CSRF token storage (more secure)

-⏳ Token revocation (blacklist DB)
+- Token revocation (blacklist DB)

-🔐 Role-based authorization
+- Role-based authorization

-👨‍💻 User registration UI
+- User registration UI

-📈 Rate limiting
+- Rate limiting

 ---

-## 📘 License
+## License
 MIT License – Free to use, modify, and share.

 ---

-## 🙌 Author
+## Author
-Built by Nabeel Abbasi with passion for API security and beginner-friendly demos.
+Built by Nabeel Abbasi with a focus on API security and beginner-friendly demos.
-Star the repo if you found it useful 💫
+Star the repo if you found it useful.